syswonder/hvisor-book-en/src/chap02/QemuRISC-V.md

 sudo umount rootfs
 ```
 # Run hvisor
-Place the prepared root file system and Linux kernel image in the specified location in the hvisor directory, and execute `make run ARCH=riscv64` in the root directory of hvisor
+Place the prepared root file system and Linux kernel image in the specified location under the hvisor directory, and execute `make run ARCH=riscv64` in the root directory of hvisor

-By default, it uses PLIC, execute `make run ARCH=riscv64 IRQ=aia` to enable AIA specification
+By default, PLIC is used, execute `make run ARCH=riscv64 IRQ=aia` to enable AIA specification

 # Possible Issues
-After running Linux, the display shows `/bin/sh: 0: can't access tty; job control turned off`, enter `bash` in the console
+After running Linux, the display shows `/bin/sh: 0: can't access tty; job control turned off`, type `bash` in the console.